Last Updated on October 2, 2023 by Sharon Advik

-I was so ecstatic to learn about this camera that when I first held it, I nearly went through every part of its body in excitement.
+I was so ecstatic to learn about this camera that I nearly went through every part of its body in excitement when I first held it.

 First, I noticed that a large record button had been substituted for one of the custom buttons above the grip, setting the stage for this camera’s strong emphasis on video shooting.

 There is a control wheel at the top of the grip.